mpalourdio/intl-tel-input-ng/README.md

 It's an angular component to easily integrate [intl-tel-input](https://github.com/jackocnr/intl-tel-input).

 ## Options
+ - `options`: An object representing the `intl-tel-input` [options](https://github.com/jackocnr/intl-tel-input#options).
+ - `onlyLocalized`: If `true`, displays only localized country data.
+See [here](https://intl-tel-input.com/node_modules/intl-tel-input/examples/gen/modify-country-data.html).
  - `label`: If provided, will generate a `label` for the input (if the name option is set too).
  - `name`: Sets `name` and `id` attributes for the input.
  - `cssClass`: The CSS class used to style the input component.
  - `required`: Sets the `required` && `aria-required` attributes for the input.
- - `countryCodes`: List of availables country codes to display.
- - `preferredCountries` (array): Sets the preferred countries.
- - `localizedCountries` (object, ie. {}): Sets the localized countries if needed.
  - `[(E164PhoneNumber)]`: Outputs the phone number in E164 format if valid.

-See the [intl-tel-input repository](https://github.com/jackocnr/intl-tel-input) for documentation.
+See the [intl-tel-input repository](https://github.com/jackocnr/intl-tel-input) for more documentation.

  ## Example: